 The Elements RTL library is not vast, but it does provide the key ingredients for being able to write a lot of platform-agnostic business logic code.
-It includes support for Lists and Dictionaries, Numerical conversions, XML and Json parsing and writing, working with dates and times, string encodings, locales, HTTP requests, access to the system environment, and more.
+It includes support for Lists and Dictionaries, numerical conversions, XML and Json parsing and writing, working with dates and times, string encodings, locales, HTTP requests, access to the system environment, and more.

 Using Elements RTL also provides a consistent string type across all platforms, including support for automatically treating string literals and the C#

-string keyword as as
+string keyword as a

 The way Elements RTL is implemented is quite nifty, and could only have been done in Elements: Elements RTL uses a unique language feature called Mapped Types for a lot of its implementation.

 What this does is taking existing classes provided by the underlying framework and making them available as new classes, under a different name and with different members.
 So rather than reinventing the wheel and implementing its own versions of exiting functionality, Sugar (mostly) takes existing framework classes and just exposes them to you using a common API.

 For example, all four target platforms already have a sophisticated dictionary collection class:

 These classes perform the same function, but they look nothing alike, so code written against any one of them would be platform-specific and not portable.

 Elements RTL exposes each of these classes under the

 RemObjects.Elements.RTL.Dictionary<T,U> name, and with the same well-defined API on each platform.
 This allows you to write code against the Sugar version of the Dictionary class, and that code will be portable and compile for all four platforms.